hookdeck/hookdeck-vercel/README.md

 };
 ```

-A more elaborated configuration, including request delay, retry and delivery rate, would be something like:
+A more elaborated configuration, including request delay, retry and a rate of delivery, would be something like:

 ```javascript
 const {